ansible/ansible/docs/docsite/rst/guide_rolling_upgrade.rst

 all systems, and then a series of application-specific roles that install and configure particular parts of the site.

 Roles can have variables and dependencies, and you can pass in parameters to roles to modify their behavior.
-You can read more about roles in the :doc:`playbooks_roles` section.
+You can read more about roles in the :doc:`playbooks_reuse_roles` section.

 .. _lamp_group_variables: